reallyreadit/blog/_drafts/2019-06-07-screentime.md

 ---
 layout: post
-title:  One hundred years of screen time
+title:  One Hundred Years of Screen Time
 date:   2019-06-07
 ---
 For quite some time, I’ve struggled to explain the rationale behind what appears to be the most glaringly hypocritical aspect of my life: I’m the CEO of a tech company that makes [an app], and yet I refuse to use a smartphone.
 I have a flip phone.
 Most peoples’ eyes glaze over when I try clarify that, first of all, Readup isn’t just an app.
 It’s a platform.
 And since I tend to be long-winded anyway, it’s an approach that’s never going to work.
 I need a new angle.